We’ve just finished five – yes, five – glorious weeks on the island of Zanzibar.

 I felt however, we needed a bit of integration time from coming back from an African island paradise and then entering one of the fastest growing cities in the world.
 I didn’t know if we would experience a bit of a shock, and so I decided to ‘wean us in slowly’.

 Looking back, I’m really glad I did!

-So with two large suitcases needing to be manoeuvred down laneways filled with dirt and gravel, it was best that we arranged a small wooden cart to push our things from Zanzibar Coffee House to the ferry terminal.
-At a cost of 10,000 Tsh, this was a better option that replacing suitcase wheels that filled with grit and grime over the bumpy lanes on our arrival.
+So with two large suitcases needing to be maneuvered down laneways filled with dirt and gravel, it was best that we arranged a small wooden cart to push our things from Zanzibar Coffee House to the ferry terminal.
+At a cost of 10,000 Tsh, this was a better option than replacing suitcase wheels that filled with grit and grime over the bumpy lanes on our arrival.

 We went through the ports Immigration area and had our passports and visas checked (which I couldn’t understand because we weren’t leaving the country) and then had our bags tagged.

 There was great organization getting the passengers to the ferry ‘row-by-row’, but as we went to embark, one of the staff tried to enforce us to leave our computer bags in with public baggage.
 Explorason was adamant “no way”.
 So we snuck in on another gangway – problem solved!